DIY Colorful Polymer Clay Bead Ideas to Make at Home

 Finished beaded polymer clay keychain

-Enjoy your custom polymer clay keychain!
+Enjoy your custom polymer clay keychain—it makes a great gift!

-FAQs about DIY beaded polymer clay keychains
+FAQs about polymer clay ideas

 Yes!
 Sculpey clay is super versatile.
 Once you've created your clay keychain you can use the scraps to create clay charms.
 Get creative and see what kind of clever design you can make.
 You may need something like an iron ring to attach the clay charms.